igor53627/ubt-rs/formal/docs/AXIOM_CATALOG.md

 # Complete Axiom Catalog - UBT Formal Verification

-**Generated:** December 2024
+**Generated:** December 2025
 **Updated:** December 2025 (Final Axiom Classification)
 **Status:** Comprehensive catalog of all axioms in linking layer
 **Scope:** `formal/linking/` files only

 See also: [VERIFICATION_SUMMARY.md](VERIFICATION_SUMMARY.md) for executive summary.

-> **Note on Axiom Counts:** This catalog lists **25 irreducible axioms** - the minimal trust base that cannot be proven within the current framework.
-[LINKING_COMPLETION_ROADMAP.md](LINKING_COMPLETION_ROADMAP.md) reports **61 total axioms** which includes PRIMITIVE (8), SEMANTIC (7), and DERIVABLE (44) categories.
-The difference reflects counting methodology: this catalog focuses on the irreducible core, while the roadmap tracks all axiomatized statements including those marked as provable with additional effort.
+> **Note on Axiom Counts:** The linking layer contains **83 total Axiom declarations** and **31 Parameters**.
+Of these, **25 are classified as irreducible** - the minimal trust base that cannot be proven within the current framework.
+The remaining 58 axioms are derivable with additional stepping infrastructure.
+This catalog focuses on the irreducible core axioms.

 ---